Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive Compatible, Strictly Dominant Cryptocurrencies: Incentive Compatible and Strictly Dominant Cryptocurrencies

 \subsubsection{Strictly Dominant Cryptocurrencies and a Nash Equilibrium}

 The intuition behind the preference to mine fully decentralised cryptocurrencies with the lowest expenditure (i.e., lowest CAPEX/OPEX implies higher profitability), thus the search for better hash functions\cite{cryptoeprint:2017:1168,cryptoeprint:2016:989,cryptoeprint:2015:430,cryptoeprint:2016:027}, is formally proved here and then applied to the specific case of the proposed cryptocurrency. \begin{defn} (Power-Law Fee-Concentrated (PLFC) cryptocurrency) .
-A cryptocurrency whose distribution of mining and/or transaction fees follows a power-law (i.e., a few entities earn most of the fees/rewards), usually due to the high costs of its Sybil-resistance mechanism.\end{defn} \begin{example} Proof-of-Work cryptocurrencies are Power-Law Fee-Concentrated: 90\% of the mining power is concentrated in 16 miners in Bitcoin and 11 in Ethereum\cite{decentralizationBitCoinEthereum}.
+A cryptocurrency whose distribution of mining and/or transaction fees follows a power-law (i.e., a few entities earn most of the fees/rewards), usually due to the high costs of its Sybil-resistance mechanism. \end{defn}